codemagic-ci-cd/codemagic-docs/content/knowledge-base/firebase-crashlytics-dsym-uploading.md

   firebase_crashlytics: ^2.5.2
 ```

-Installing is successfully will generate debug symbols as a zip file but they will not be displayed unless the following path is configured in **codemagic.yaml** under the artifacts section:
+As soon as your build finishes successfully, debug symbols are generated.
+However, if you want them to be displayed in the Codemagic UI on the build page, then the following path needs to be configured in codemagic.yaml under the artifacts section:

 ```
  - $HOME/Library/Developer/Xcode/DerivedData/**/Build/**/*.dSYM
  ```

-Afterwards, the following script either to your configuration file or in your post-publish script in the Flutter workflow editor will upload dSYM files to Firebase Crashlytics:
+In order to upload the dSYM files to Firebase Crashlytics, add the following script to your codemagic.yaml configuration file or to your post-publish script in the Flutter workflow editor:

   ```bash
   echo "Find build artifacts"